Can Optimization Trajectories Explain Multi-Task Transfer?: Calculating Trajectory Sharpness, Fisher Information, and Gradient Coherence

 \subsection{Fisher Information}

 The trace of the Fisher information matrix of a given neural network is given as the average $\ell_2$ norm of the gradient of $\theta$ w.r.t. the distribution over $y$ given by the model:

 In practice, we calculate the FIM Trace over a mini-batch of size $|B| = 16$, as \citet{novack2023disentangling} demonstrate empirically that mini-batch FIM explosion is correlated with the large-batch generalization gap.
 Additionally, we truncate the size of the datasets $S_k$ to be of size $2048$.
 In most cases, we calculate the expectation by sampling $\hat{y}\sim f_{\theta, \phi_k} (x)$ many times from $f_{\theta, \phi_k}$ many times for each $x$.
-In cases where the model does not give a natural distribution to exactly sample $\hat{y}$, we approximate instead with the empirical fisher information matrix, using the true label $y$.
+In cases where the model does not give a natural distribution to exactly sample $\hat{y}$, we approximate instead with the empirical fisher information matrix, using the true label $y$ (for instance, regression tasks such as STS-B or Depth Estimation).